eduardo-claudio/inquiry.vim/README.md

 All searches will open in the default OS browser.<br>
 <br>
 ## Requirements<br>
-You MUST have Python 2.6 or 2.7 to make Inquiry works.<br>
+You MUST have Vim compiled with python support, and according python installed.<br>
 <br>
 ## Instalation:
 ### Using pathogen: